How to Solve Integer Linear Programming in Excel (With Easy Steps)

 STEP 8: Generate Answer Report

-• In order to do that, select Answer in the Reports section of the Solver Results window and click OK.
+• Select Answer in the Reports section of the Solver Results window and click OK.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel

-• Lastly, you will find the report on a new sheet.
+• You will get the report on a new sheet.

 Step-by-Step Procedures to Solve Integer Linear Programming in Excel